Find Trade Colleges

 Depending on your major, you may be able to take online classes at St. Kate’s.
 During the 2020-2021 year, about 56% of the undergraduates at the school took at least one online course.

-You may have the opportunity to take online classes at St. Scholastica.
-During the 2020-2021 year, about 31% of the undergraduates at the school took at least one online course.
+Some students may be able to take online classes at St. Scholastica.
+To give an idea of how popular online courses are at the school, 31% of undergraduates took at least one course online in 2020-2021.

 The average tuition and fees for an out-of-state undergraduate students at SMU MN are $41,150 a year.
 Bachelor’s Degree recipients from this school accumulate an average of $17,337 in student debt by the time they complete their degree.